 Camlytics is multi-camera management, recording and video analysis software, that has a wide range of applications: protection of your business and home not just by primitive camera recording, but by applying advance video analysis instruments, that allow to record and track wide range of events - such as detecting objects, moving in specific direction, counting people, count cars, detecting camera blurring, blackout, etc. It also allows many instruments for collecting statistics and building heatmaps and track maps for each video source, that can be extremely useful in such industries as retail, transport and others.

 The huge advantage of Camlytics is that it supports camera events API that empowers developers to use it in any own surveillance or video analysis/collection software.

 This manual is a detailed guide to how Camlytics works, what it can do and how you can get the most out of it.
 Throughout this guide we assume you have the premium version of Camlytics and so have access to camera calibration and video analysis modules.
 Without video analysis modules you are missing out on a large part of the functionality available within Camlytics.

 Camlytics currently works on Windows based PCs only (both x86 and 64 bit versions).
-Camlytics has been tested on Windows Vista, Windows 7 and Windows 8 but may work on other Windows variants that support the .Net Framework v4.5 client.
+Camlytics has been tested on Windows Vista, Windows 7, Windows 8, Windows 10 and Windows Server but may work on other Windows variants that support the .Net Framework v4.5 client.

 Hardware recommendations vary a lot depending on how many cameras and resolutoins you will be using.
 A modern PC with 2GB of RAM and 200 GB of free hard disk space should be capable of running 4 cameras simultaneously at 320 x 240 resolution with people counting enabled.
 For best performance you are recommended to have an intel i7 or similar processor with >= 4 GB of RAM